Network-Error Correcting Codes using Small Fields: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{sec2}, we give the basic notations and definitions related to network coding, required for our purpose.
-In Section \ref{sec3}, we review the EF algorithm briefly and then propose our modification to it, and prove that the modified algorithm has lesser complexity than the original technique in the EF algorithm.
+Also, we review the EF algorithm briefly in Section \ref{sec2}.
 Section \ref{sec4} presents our algorithm for constructing network-error correcting codes using small field sizes, along with calculations of the complexity of the algorithm.
-Examples illustrating the algorithm performance for network coding and error correction are presented in Section \ref{sec5}.
+In Section \ref{sec4}, we also propose a fast way to compute the major step of our algorithm, which is to obtain a least degree polynomial coprime with another polynomial of larger degree.
+We also show that this fast technique reduces the running time of the EF algorithm.
+Examples illustrating our algorithm for network coding and error correction are presented in Section \ref{sec5}.
 Finally, we conclude the paper in Section \ref{sec6} with comments and directions for further research.